sel6/Ethereum_dApp/README.md

 > ### Frontend
 Front end code for web and mobile dApp, using react and react-native.
 > ### Test
 The testing for the smart contract is done using chai, chai is one of the smart contract testing mechanisms out there.
 Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 I used it to create a unit testing for the function I put on the above smart contract.
 The testing was done on an environment created by hardhat.
+> ### casino-ethereum
+An implmentation of a smart contract for a number betting system.

 ## Install